danselmi/sycira/README.md

 ```
 load("/home/username/sycira/sycira.mac");
 ```
-However - to simply call `load("sycira")`, you have to add the following line to your `maxima-init.mac` file.
+However - to simply call `load("sycira")`, you have to add the following line to your `/home/username/.maxima/maxima-init.mac` file (just create it if it does not exist yet).
 ```
 file_search_maxima: append(file_search_maxima, ["/home/username/sycira/###.mac"])$
 ```